usnistgov/iDevIDCerts/README.md

 # 802.1AR Device Certificate and TLSA Record Generation scripts

 This project publishes shell scripts and configuration files to generate 802.1AR Device Certificates using openssl.
-The project also includes the shell scripts for TLSA records generation for clients in DevID format[[1]](#1).
+The project also includes the shell scripts for TLSA records generation to publish client certificates or public keys in DevID format as specified in [[1]](#1).

 This project is part of the Trustworthy Network Of Things project at NIST.
 Please see the following link: